zextras/tech-doc/source/carbonio/adminpanel/introduction.rst

-To access the |adminui|, the default user is ``zextras@example.com``, whose password should be changed after the first installation using the command shown in :ref:`Change Password for System User
+To access the |adminui|, the default user is ``zextras@example.com``, whose password should be changed after the first installation using the command shown in Section :ref:`change-admin-pw`.
-<create-admin-user>`.

 |adminui| allows to manage the |product| domains, mailstores,
 accounts, |cos|, and privacy settings.
 The overall organisation of the